mgmerek/git-lab/answers.md

 Date:   Thu Jan 27 15:47:57 2022 -0500
 Answer 9: After uploading my files to GitHub and issuing the command "git status" in the terminal, no files are in the "Untracked files" category.
 It also says that my files are up to date with 'origin/main'.
 Answer 10: Yes
+Answer 11: When I issue the command "git push" again, I have to enter my git hub username and password.